Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/shader-repositories/immerse-ultimate/immerse-ultimate-regrade+.md

 <img src="../images/regradeplus_header_on.webp" data-label="Enabled">
 </div>

-ReGrade+ is a commercial-level color-correction suite for ReShade, inspired by industry-standard tools.
+ReGrade + is a commercial-level color-correction suite for ReShade, inspired by industry-standard tools.
 It eliminates the need to leave the game for detailed adjustments, allowing real-time color correction with an intuitive UI.
 This makes it a seamless experience for users, especially those knowledgeable in Color Theory, Photography, and Image Post-Processing.

 ---